morgangrubb/morgangrubb.github.com/_posts/2010-03-15-when-writing.markdown

 end
 {% endhighlight %}

-This is a handy tool to have lying around for when a plugin has done something weird to your models and chaing accessors with super breaks.
+This is a handy tool to have lying around for when a plugin has done something weird to your models and chaining accessors with super breaks.